invertase/react-native-firebase/docs/utils/quick-start.md

       default:
         // some default dialog / component?
-        // use the link below to tailor response to status to suit your use case
+        // use the link below to tailor response to status codes to suit your use case
         // https://developers.google.com/android/reference/com/google/android/gms/// common/ConnectionResult#SERVICE_VERSION_UPDATE_REQUIRED
         if (isUserResolvableError) return utils.promptForPlayServices();
         if (hasResolution) return utils.resolutionForPlayServices();